Matt Vierling Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.80 team ERA that ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.78 team ERA ranks fourth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 122 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (124 total, one per game).

-- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he threw five innings, surrendering one earned run while allowing five hits.
+- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed seven innings, allowing two earned runs while giving up seven hits.

-- The 24-year-old has a 2.80 ERA and 9.7 strikeouts per nine innings in 10 games this season, while allowing a batting average of .215 to opposing hitters.
+- In 19 games this season, the 24-year-old has put up a 2.90 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.